 While scanning the surrounding areas, I gathered that Vida e Caffe was generally filled with yuppies (which is informal for Young Urban Professional aka YUP) and the odd friend or two catchup whilst Yo!
 Meatball and The Blend were bursting with students and stitched together with a more casual-looking crowd.

-As a student (at CPUT) and as an aspiring writer, I am constantly on the lookout for inspiration and motivation and what better way to get both than by passing by décor stores, seeing the working men and women who I soon hope to emulate and mingling with the students from Varsity College, who are set up just a few minutes walk from my campus in Roeland Street.
+As a student and as an aspiring writer, I am constantly on the lookout for inspiration and motivation and what better way to get both than by passing by décor stores, seeing the working men and women who I soon hope to emulate and mingling with the students from Varsity College, who are set up just a few minutes walk from my campus in Roeland Street.
 As mentioned earlier, the street is constantly bringing together people from all walks of life.

 Regardless if you were walking out of a fairly old building or out of a modern establishment in Roeland Street, you would always walk into a street filled with friendly faces, lovely aromas and into the perfect embodiment of Cape Town and South Africa’s new and old.